DeepDriving/BehaviorCloning/README.md

 The model I used is the one described in the NVIDIA’s End to End Learning for Self Driving Cars.

-The model has 3 5X5 convolutional layers, followed by 2 3x3 convolutional layers, and  3 fully connected layers and output layer as following:
+The model has 3 5X5 convolutional layers, followed by 2 3x3 convolutional layers, and  3 fully connected layers and output layer.

 I optimized the model using Adam Optimizer with a mean-sqaured-error loss metric.